Fyfield (near Marlborough): Governance

-The parish elects a joint parish council with the adjacent parish of West Overton; the council is named Fyfield and West Overton.
-It falls within the area of the Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+Fyfield elects a joint parish council with the adjacent parish of West Overton, named Kennet Valley Parish Council (the name Fyfield and West Overton was used until 2022).
+The parish falls within the area of the Wiltshire Council unitary authority, which is responsible for most local government functions.

 Before the 19th century, Fyfield was a chapelry of Overton parish, alongside the tithings of East Overton, Lockeridge, Shaw, and West Overton.
-The tithings became a poor law parish called West Overton while Fyfield relieved its own poor; this probably led the Census enumerators of 1841 to class Fyfield, with its medieval chapel, incorrectly as an ancient parish, which in turn led to its establishment as a civil parish.
+The tithings became a poor law parish called West Overton, while Fyfield relieved its own poor; this probably led the Census enumerators of 1841 to class Fyfield, with its medieval chapel, incorrectly as an ancient parish, which in turn led to its establishment as a civil parish.

-Clatford Park and Overton Heath, to the south of the ancient Wansdyke and in the far south of the modern parish, were Extra-parochial places in the earlier 19th century.
+Clatford Park and Overton Heath, to the south of the ancient Wansdyke and in the far south of the modern parish, were extra-parochial areas in the earlier 19th century.
 In 1896 they were merged into Fyfield parish.

 Landmarks

 North of the A4, the parish extends onto the Marlborough Downs.
-Here Fyfield Down is a biological and geological Site of Special Scientific Interest, noted for its sarsen stones and prehistoric sites including The Devil's Den, the remains of a neolithic burial chamber.
+Here Fyfield Down is a biological and geological Site of Special Scientific Interest, noted for its sarsen stones and prehistoric sites including The Devil's Den, the remains of a Neolithic burial chamber.

 Parts of the south of the parish lie within the West Woods, which has been managed since 1931 by the Forestry Commission.